 Code of Conduct

 Our Code of Conduct is how we carry out our vision.
 This code guides our actions and principles in order for us to create a safe place for partaking in any service that we may provide.
-Outlined below are the specifics on how dancers and patrons should conduct themselves at any Sugar Swing class, dance social, event, rehearsal, practice, or service offered by us:
+Outlined below are the specifics on how dancers and patrons should conduct themselves at any Sugar Swing class, dance social, event, rehearsal, practice, or service offered by us.
+An Abridged Version can be found here.

-- We do not permit intimidation, harrassment, or abuse of any kind.
+- We do not permit intimidation, harassment, or abuse of any kind.

 - Apologize for accidental unwanted physical contact.
-Accidental contact ranging from kicks, collisions, stomped-on feet to butt grabs and boob grabs do happen on and off the dance floor; sincerely apologize if it happens and we can all move on.
+This ranges from accidental kicks, collisions, stomped-on feet to accidental contact of another’s private parts.
+Sincerely apologize if it happens

 - Respect everyone’s personal and emotional boundaries.
-You’re basically attending a party where there’s a lot of people you don’t know.
-Avoid highly charged and sensitive topics as you get to know people in the scene; like in any social situation, save those topics for when you know a person better.
+Avoid highly charged and sensitive topics; like in any social situation, save those topics for when you know a person better.
 Also, do not make unwanted advances and be attentive to how an individual is responding to you, including their body language.

 - Respect human rights.
-Be accepting of the diversity of people, values and lifestyles that come with a vibrant dance community.
+Be accepting of the diversity of people, values and lifestyles that come with a vibrant dance community, including gender choice, sexual orientation, race, religion

 - No soliciting without approvals.
 We need to set boundaries for our business and create a sense of fairness among our dancers.
 This applies to soliciting political or religious agendas; social movements; your house party; other dance groups and events; petitions; lobbying; and advocacies.
 That said, we should be able to quickly and easily approve most things within reason.